Universal Credit: Wait for payments and payment frequency

-Claimants with children who start work must pay child care early and wait for Universal Credit to repay them later, the Work and Pensions Select Committee reported.
+Claimants with children who start work must pay child care early and wait for Universal Credit to repay them later, the WPSC reported.
 The WPSC maintains this is a, "barrier to work".
 According to the report, "Universal Credit claimants must pay for childcare up front and claim reimbursement from the department after the childcare has been provided.
 This can leave households waiting weeks or even months to be paid back.
 Many of those households will be in precarious financial positions which Universal Credit could exacerbate: if, for example, they have fallen into debt or rent arrears while awaiting Universal Credit payments.
 Too many will face a stark choice: turn down a job offer, or get themselves into debt in order to pay for childcare."
 The WPSC maintains ministers should pay universal credit childcare costs directly to childcare providers.
 This would take the burden away from parents and give providers a more certain incomes.
 Frank Field said, "It's not just driving parents into despair and debt and creating problems for childcare providers – it's also actively working to prevent the government achieving its own aim of getting more people into work."

 The High Court ruled in January 2019 that the DWP "wrongly interpreted" regulations covering the calculation of Universal Credit payments in cases where working claimants' paydays fluctuated.
 The DWP's interpretation had meant receiving a salary a few days early because of a weekend or bank holiday "vastly reduced" one's universal credit payment, a situation the judges described as "odd in the extreme" that "could be said to lead to nonsensical situations".
 The DWP had defended this anomaly by saying that changing its automated system would be expensive.
 The Child Poverty Action Group said the anomaly had caused "untold hardship, stress and misery" and forced one of the working single mothers in the case to rely on food banks, despite requiring fresh fruit and vegetables due to pregnancy.